Once you send your application, there are a few things you can expect.

 If you are not truthful in your Express Entry profile or application for permanent residence:

 - you could be found inadmissible, and

-- you could be barred for five years from applying for permanent resident status.
+- you could be barred for five years from applying to come to Canada for any reason.

 We will contact you through your MyCIC account when we have reviewed your application.
 You can get updates on the status of your application through your MyCIC account.
 You will be told what you need to do and what will happen next.